 Christmas with no money for gifts

-Okay, we are going to spend a little more time around one area that causing us the most stress around the holidays – giving gifts.
+Okay, we are going to spend a little more time around one area that causes us the most stress around the holidays – giving gifts.

 There is extreme pressure to provide the Pinterest-perfect, movie ready, Insta story each and every year.